-In December 2014, the Company granted a senior employee of a subsidiary equity based compensation consisting of 1.1 million common units of such subsidiary's equity instruments with a grant date fair value of \$1,353 in exchange for services to be provided.
-The awards have a term of 16.5 months, and vest 50% on each of May 15, 2015 and May 15, 2016, subject to continued employment through each respective vesting date.
-The award is equity based, with compensation expense recognized ratably over the vesting period.
-During the three months ended March 31, 2015, no portion of this award was vested or forfeited, and \$567 of compensation expense was recognized within Operating expenses in the Consolidated Statements of Income.
-The award has an assumed forfeiture rate of zero.
+The Company has granted employees of a subsidiary equity based compensation consisting of 1.4 million common units of such subsidiary's equity instruments with an aggregate grant date fair value of \$1,752 in exchange for services to be provided.
+The awards have varying terms, ranging between 16 and 36 months, and vest subject to continued employment through each respective vesting date.
+The awards are equity based, with compensation expense recognized ratably over the vesting periods.
+The awards have an assumed forfeiture rate of zero.

-The fair value of the award was based on the fair value of the operating subsidiary on the date of grant, which was estimated using a discounted cash flow analysis which requires the application of discount factors and terminal multiples to projected cash flows.
-Discount factors and terminal multiples were based on market based inputs and transactions, as available at the measurement date.
+The fair value of the awards are based on the fair value of the operating subsidiary on each date of grant, which was estimated using a discounted cash flow analysis which requires the application of discount factors and terminal multiples to projected cash flows.
+Discount factors and terminal multiples were based on market based inputs and transactions, as available at the measurement dates.